18F/identity-pki/terraform/tooling/tooling/README.md

 so that we are using tooling that we have specified, and not something dynamically downloaded.
 You can update this bundle by editing `bin/terraform-bundle` to update versions of plugins and tf and then running `aws-vault exec tooling-admin -- bin/terraform-bundle.sh`, which will upload the new bundle to the tooling auto-tf bucket.
+You will then need to update the `tfbundle` variable in the `module-pipeline/variables` file.
 The terraform stuff is only allowed to access `github.com`, in an attempt to make this system really locked down, since it will be the lever that can move anything in the login.gov system.